WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/projects/net-catalog/programs.md

 **Born Chinese**: 1 hour program, produced by BBC and initially distributed by NET in 1965.
 It was originally shot on videotape.<br />
 **Boss's Son**: 1 hour program, produced by Radiodiffusion Television Francaise and initially distributed by NET in 1969.
 It was originally shot on videotape in black and white.  *Aired as an episode of [NET Playhouse Biography](/about-the-american-archive/projects/net-catalog/series/net-playhouse-biography).*<br/>
 **Boston Pops**: *Aired as an episode of [NET Festival](/about-the-american-archive/projects/net-catalog/series/net-festival).*<br/>
-**Boston Pops I**: 135 minute program, produced by WGBH and initially distributed by NET in 1961.
+**Boston Pops I**: 135 minute program, produced by GBH and initially distributed by NET in 1961.
 It was originally shot on videotape.<br />
-**Boston Pops II**: 90 minute program, produced by WGBH and initially distributed by NET in 1967.
+**Boston Pops II**: 90 minute program, produced by GBH and initially distributed by NET in 1967.
 It was originally shot on videotape.<br />
-**Boston Pops III**: 105 minute program, produced by WGBH and initially distributed by NET in 1968.
+**Boston Pops III**: 105 minute program, produced by GBH and initially distributed by NET in 1968.
 It was originally shot on videotape. *Aired as an episode of [NET Festival](/about-the-american-archive/projects/net-catalog/series/net-festival).*<br/>
-**Boston Symphony at Tanglewood**: 1 hour program, produced by WGBH and initially distributed by NET in 1968.
+**Boston Symphony at Tanglewood**: 1 hour program, produced by GBH and initially distributed by NET in 1968.
 It was originally shot on videotape in color.  *Aired as an episode of [NET Festival](/about-the-american-archive/projects/net-catalog/series/net-festival).*<br/>
 **Boston Symphony Orchestra II**<br />
 **Boulez: A Portrait in Three Movements**: 90 minute program, produced by the Educational Broadcasting Corporation and initially distributed by NET in 1971.
 It was originally shot in color.<br />
 **A Boy and His Horse**<br />